github/docs/content/search-github/github-code-search/about-github-code-search.md

 The new code search (beta) lets you rapidly search, navigate and understand your code, your team's code, and the code of the open source community, all from {% data variables.product.prodname_dotcom_the_website %}.
 This search engine is designed to be scalable, code-aware, and support searching code across GitHub using regular expressions, boolean operations, specialized qualifiers, and symbol search.
 For more information on the syntax of the new code search (beta), see "[Understanding GitHub Code Search (beta) syntax](/search-github/github-code-search/understanding-github-code-search-syntax)."

-On top of the new code search engine, the new code search (beta) includes new features in the search interface on {% data variables.product.prodname_dotcom_the_website %}, allowing you to more quickly and easily find what you are looking for, including suggestions, completions, and the ability to save your searches.
+On top of the new code search engine, the code search (beta) includes new features in the search interface on {% data variables.product.prodname_dotcom_the_website %}, such as suggestions, completions, and the ability to save your searches.
+The new search interface allows you to more quickly and easily find what you are looking for.
 For more information, see "[Using GitHub Code Search (beta)](/search-github/github-code-search/using-github-code-search)."

 {% data reusables.search.non-code-search-explanation %}